Drones pose threat to winged visitors, raptors

 Illegal entry

 Hessarghatta lake bed area is closed for all recreational activities.
-The gate is locked and a caution of public notice and ‘no entry’ sign board have been put up outside.
-But drone hobbyists still throng this area.
+The gate is locked and a caution notice and ‘no entry’ sign board have been put up outside.
+But drone hobbyists still throng this area